-With world-class programs, UNT’s College of Engineering is establishing itself as a pacesetter in developing energy-efficient materials, renewable products and technologies, and next-generation applications and materials.
+With world-class programs, UNT’s fast-growing College of Engineering is establishing itself as a pacesetter in developing energy-efficient materials, renewable products and technologies, and next-generation applications and materials.
 Our researchers in materials science are improving the design and performance of new and existing biological and man-made materials.
 And our mechanical and energy engineering researchers are addressing global demand for cheap, renewable energy and eco-friendly products.

 UNT's campus features laboratories of all kinds where faculty push the boundaries of science, technology and creativity while providing students with hands-on experience to ready them for their future careers.
-UNT labs are partnering with industry to investigate, beta test and produce solutions and real-world applications.
+UNT labs are partnering with industry experts to investigate, beta test and produce solutions and real-world applications.

 - 342: UNT has 342 research labs and non-classroom creative spaces on campus.

 - 2: UNT has one National Science Foundation Industry/University Cooperative Research Center and one I/UCRC site.

 UNT's state-of-the-art labs and high-end research equipment are key to research that leads to discovery and solutions.

 - ADVANCED: UNT's Materials Research Facility, a resource for UNT, other universities and industries, offers one of the most advanced combinations in the nation of high-tech instruments for materials and device analysis.